prkrishnan1/Simmer_DSS_SP20_Project_1/README.md

 `Modeling - Logistic.ipynb`

-Includes modeling using Logistic Regression and Support Vector Machines.
+Code for implementing the Logistic Regression model.
 Uses `labeled_data_with_metrics.csv`.
+Outputs nothing.
+Run the cells of the notebook and observe accuracy achieved at the end of the notebook.
 Models are packaged implementations from Python's sklearn module.